uarc/uforth/doc/src/dictionary.md

 ### `BODY`
 - dstack: `( -- addr )`
-- Retrieves the address of the data space of the most recent word.
+- Retrieves the address of the data space of the most recently completed word.

 ### `BS`
 - dstack: `( -- '\b' )`